 “Earth.
 It’s been awhile,” responded the captain ruefully.
 “I never thought I’d see Earth again.”

-“Well, technically you won’t, captain,” replied the private, as he continued to punch away at the buttons on the console.
+“Well, technically your eyes won’t, Captain,” replied the private, as he continued to punch away at the buttons on the console.

 The captain grinned.
 “I can dream, can’t I, private?”